AbbyChen2022/week2ResearchRepoDemo/reflections/reflectiveJournal.md

 # What did you learn out of the Marshmallow Challenge?
 Teamwork is very important.
 # Did you have any blocks during this challenge?
 How did you overcome them?

 # So far, what was the hardest moment of this course for you?
+The moment when I have to decide which should be my assignment project.
+The analysis of my bank statement is my ideal project. however I haven't master enough skills to do that.
+I tried to watch tutorial online but still cant understand some code block.
+At the last few hours before deadline, I have to choose a guessing game as my project which fit for my ability.
 # What is OOP?
 # Are you using the canvas content?
 Do you find it helpful or tedious?
 # Which parts of the work did you find tedious?